-While Dale Carnegie highlights five great tips for employee engagement, we added a few ideas which our research has shown enhances employee engagement.
+Although Dale Carnegie highlights five great tips for employee engagement, we’ve added a few ideas which our research has shown enhances employee engagement:

 - Senior leadership must articulate a clear vision to all employees.
-Without a clear vision, employee’s may not know what they’re working toward.
+Without a clear goal, employees will not know what they’re working toward.

-- Employees should be encouraged to openly communicate and influence the company’s vision through their input.
+- Employees should be encouraged to openly communicate and influence the company’s vision with their input.